Mashed Potatoes with Brown Butter, Goat Cheese, and Sage

 Still, one dish came out perfectly—the mashed potatoes.
 Not regular mashed potatoes, but loaded with salty goat cheese and mellow bits of sage mashed potaotes.
 Dreamy and creamy, they were the biggest (and only) hit of the night.

 Many years later and I’ve tinkered the recipe with Elise.
-We took out the cream in lieu of more goat cheese and added brown butter to the mix.
+We took out the cream in lieu of more goat cheese and added browned butter to the mix.
 The result is the smoothest potatoes you’ve ever had with a nutty, earthy flavor.
 It’s a dish that can save any Thanksgiving dinner.

-- 1/2 teaspoon of salt
+- 1 teaspoon salt

-- 3 tablespoons of butter
+- 3 Tbsp butter

-- 1 teaspoon of chopped fresh sage
+- 1 teaspoon chopped fresh sage

-- 4 ounces of goat cheese chevre
+- 4 ounces goat cheese

-3 Add the goat cheese chevre, and milk and mash the potatoes with a potato masher until smooth and all ingredients are well incorporated.
+3 Add the goat cheese and milk and mash the potatoes with a potato masher until smooth and all ingredients are well incorporated.
 Salt and pepper to taste and serve immediately.